cch0/opinionated-spring-boot-solution/README.md

 Inside `cloudbuild.yaml`, a Docker Cloud Builder is used to execute the `docker build` command for each service using the respective `Dockerfile`.

 It is possible to extend this file to also push container image to a container registry such as GCR.

+## Continuous Integration: Gitlab CICD

+A `.gitlab-ci.yaml` file has been provided such that a build will be triggered every time a commit is pushed to any branch.
+What it currently does is to build each service using the provided `Dockerfile.
+It is possible to extend current pipeline to push container images to container register or deploy to target environment.